bcaddy/dotfiles-skeleton/README.md

 ## Setup Instructions
+1. Fork this repo and change its name to "dotfiles"
+2.
-1. Make sure there is nothing in the original dotfiles that you want to keep.
+3. Make sure there is nothing in the original dotfiles that you want to keep.
    They will be backed up to `~/.old-dotfiles-backup` but better safe than sorry
-2. Check that ack, git, bash, and nano are all installed and of the appropriate version
+4. Check that ack, git, bash, and nano are all installed and of the appropriate version
-   - If you are on macOS make sure to install GNU coreutils and GNU's implementation of `time` then add the following to your path and manpath in your `bashrc_exports.sh` file before running `setup.sh`
+   - If you are on macOS make sure to install GNU coreutils and GNU's implementation of `time` then run the following commands and make sure to them to your hosts `bashrc_exports.sh` file before running `setup.sh`
      - PATH="/usr/local/opt/coreutils/libexec/gnubin:$PATH"
      - MANPATH="/usr/local/opt/coreutils/libexec/gnuman:$MANPATH"
-3. Clone this repo, it must be in the home directory.
-If you want to put it elsewhere you must change the setup script, the bashrc.sh file, and maybe others
+5. Clone this repo, it must be in the home directory.
+If you want to put it elsewhere you must change the setup script, the bashrc.sh file, and maybe others.
+I strongly recommend putting it on your home directory because every machine you use will have a home directory but might not have any additional directory structure.
-4. Create a directory for the new machine that is name like `<repo-root>/HOSTNAME`.
+6. Create a directory for the new machine that is named like `<repo-root>/HOSTNAME`.
 If the hostname is complex or there are multiple login nodes then you can remap them to a more human readable name in `bashrc.sh`; see the example there for the h2p cluster.
-5. Update `gitconfig` with your info and preferences
+You can find a working example for the H2P cluster at Pitt in the crc_h2p directory and you can make your own host directory by copying the host directory template in the `Templates` directory
+7. Update `gitconfig` with your info and preferences.
+Any lines that have an equals sign with nothing on the right side of it either need to be edited with your information or deleted.
-6. Run `setup.sh` in `<repo-root>/bin`.
-This will add soft links to `bash_profile.sh`,
-   `bashrc.sh`, `nanorc`, and `gitconfig` and will backup the old versions of those files to `~/.old-dotfiles-backup`
+8. Run `setup.sh` in `<repo-root>/bin`.
+This will add soft links to `bash_profile.sh`, `bashrc.sh`, `nanorc`, `.pythonrc`, `.inputrc`, and `gitconfig` and will backup the old versions of those files to `~/.old-dotfiles-backup`
+9. If you want to setup other dotfiles (`.vimrc` for example) then edit the list of linked dotfiles in `setup.sh` accordingly
-7. (optional) Install iTerm2 Shell Integration by copying appropriate files from a machine that has up to date versions of them or by following iTerm2's installation instructions
+10. (optional) Install iTerm2 Shell Integration by copying appropriate files from a machine that has up to date versions of them or by following iTerm2's installation instructions

 ## Setup instructions/notes for other things